-The return on the $695 annual fee is significant, as cardholders annually get an Uber Cash credit of up to $200 for delivery orders and rides, up to $100 for Saks Fifth Avenue purchases, up to $300 for Equinox+ fitness centers and up to $240 in digital entertainment credits.
+The return on the $695 annual fee is significant, as cardholders annually get an Uber Cash credit of up to $200 for delivery orders and rides, up to $100 for Saks Fifth Avenue purchases, up to $300 in credits for eligible Equinox+ fitness memberships and centers (enrollment required) and up to $240 in digital entertainment credits.
 The digital entertainment credit can cover subscriptions for Sirius XM, the New York Times, Peacock and Audible (enrollment required).
 One major drawback to the annual credit package is that the $200 airline credit only covers incidental travel fees, not flights.

 Amex also includes an up-to-$100 credit for Global Entry or TSA PreCheck applications every four years that appears on many of their travel cards.
 However, the Platinum takes it a step further with an up to $179 credit for a Clear membership, which includes the ability to breeze through security at select stadiums and airports.
 Total it up, and that’s up to $1,100-plus in annual credits, far surpassing that annual fee.

 If that isn’t enough, there are additional benefits on the Amex Platinum besides annual credits: